toddwseattle/NUwebbootcamp0/step-by-step.md

 The tutorial requires node.js, npm, the angular cli, and git.
 See the [Readme](readme.md) for more information on installing and verifying these components.

 # Switching Steps with npm run workshop
-You can switch to a completed step at anytime to see the answer by using the following npm command:
+You can switch to a completed step at anytime to see the answer and to get a completed repository by using the following npm command:
 ````
 npm run workshop
 ````

 this will present a list of the steps.
 Note: choosing a step wipes out any local work on the repository.
-Steps are implemented using git tags.
+Steps are implemented using [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 p.s. thanks to @EladBezalel and @DevVersion for creating the [material tutorial](https://github.com/EladBezalel/material2-start/) where I stole the workshop code from.
 After you complete this one, try that one!